 Layers are very useful to control the visibility of items for the Buyer Side as well as for differentiating between print and edit time of the document.
 See the section on Layer Visibility below.

 The Layers tab visualizes groups with a bracket:

 One can select frames directly in the Layers tab and change their settings by clicking on the frame.

 This also works in groups, so there is no need to ungroup frames to change a setting.

 Right-clicking on the row with the layer name or clicking the triangle within it will open up the Layer Context menu.
 Here one can:

-Layers, including all their frames on all pages, can be reordered by drag-dropping the row with the layer name on top of or below other layers.
+Layers, including their associated frames on all pages, can be reordered by drag-dropping the row on top of or below other layers.
 Please note that this will also reorder all frames in the z-order.

-As with every other form field you can change the label, appearance and type of editing.
+As with every other form field you can change the label, appearance, and type of editing.
 Click here for more details on form fields.